jlduran/ping-bugs/README.md

 ## pr_iph

-To generate an ICMP host unreachable packet (ICMP type 3, code 1) with the Don't Fragment bit set:
+To generate an ICMP host unreachable packet (ICMP type 3, code 1) with 40 NOP options and the Don't Fragment bit set in the original IP header:

     # python pinger.py --iface tun0 \
       --src 192.0.2.1 --dst 192.0.2.2 \